robbeykaaso/rea3/docs/qml-ui/pipe/pagelist.md

 # Abstract
-the wrapper of list0
+* the wrapper of pagelist0

 # Attribute
-* name: the instance name
+* name: QString: the instance name
 _sample_:
 ```
     PageList{